magento/devdocs/src/guides/v2.3/config-guide/deployment/pipeline/build-system.md

 -  The build system does not need Magento to be installed, but the code must be available to it.

 {:.bs-callout-warning}
-The database connection not required if it is already contained in `config.php` (see [here]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-config-mgmt-export.html)).
+The database connection not required if it is already contained in `config.php` (see [Export the configuration]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-config-mgmt-export.html)).
 Otherwise, the database connection is required.

 {:.bs-callout-info}
 The build machine can be on its own host or on the same host as an installed Magento system.